The KID Show

 REGISTER FOR 2021 KID SHOW!

-Rehearsals will take place June 21-July 7, with performances on July 8, 9, and 10.
+Rehearsals will take place June 21-July 7

 The goal of KID Show is to equip students with the tools needed to become successful and whole-hearted artists, community members, and human beings.
 This curriculum fosters the following skill sets: